OpenCTI-Platform/opencti/docs/docs/usage/feeds.md

 !!! warning "Resolve relationships and dependencies"

-    Dependencies and relationships of entities shared via Live Streams, as determined by specified filters, are automatically shared even beyond the confines of these filters.
-This means that interconnected data, which may not directly meet the filter criteria, is still included in the Live Stream.
+    Dependencies and relationships of entities shared via Live streams, as determined by specified filters, are automatically shared even beyond the confines of these filters.
+This means that interconnected data, which may not directly meet the filter criteria, is still included in the Live stream.
 However, OpenCTI data segregation mechanisms are still applied.
 They allow to restrict access to shared data based on factors such as markings or organization.
 It's imperative to carefully configure and manage these access controls to ensure that no confidential data is shared.

 ### Illustrative scenario